 There are currently 15 cities in Arizona that administer their own sales tax, combined with the county taxes and state tax – if you live in Arizona this is relatively easy to handle as the state is Origin-based, but for those selling into Arizona from out of state, a number of factors need to be considered.

 For those who live and operate in Arizona, collecting sales tax is relatively simple.
 You collect and pay local, county, and state sales tax to the areas in which you live.
-For those who are not wholly based in Arizona, however, the state expects sales tax to be collected if you have nexus there.
+However, for those who are not wholly based in Arizona, the state expects sales tax to be collected if you have nexus there.

 There are several situations in which a business is considered to have sales tax nexus in Arizona.
 These include: